cabal-club/cable/moderation.md

 ###### 4.2.5.1.4 Combined example

-Using a combination of the previous precedence rules, we now consider the following scenario involving users U, A, and B from U's perspective:
+Using a combination of the previous precedence rules, we now consider the following scenario involving users Ursula, Aleph, and Bert from Ursula's perspective:

-1. User U sets B as an admin for the cabal
+1. Ursula sets Bert as an admin for the cabal
-2. User U sets A as a mod for channel `test`
+2. Ursula sets Aleph as a mod for channel `test`
-3. User B sets A as an admin for the cabal
+3. Bert sets Aleph as an admin for the cabal
-4. User U sets A as a normal user for the cabal
+4. Ursula sets Aleph as a normal user for the cabal

-After applying step 3, user U considers A to have role mod in channel `test` (rule *2. the local user's roles trump all other roles*) and as role admin in all the other channels of the cabal (rule *4. the relevant role with the most capabilities trumps roles that have lower capabilities*).
+After applying step 3, Ursula considers Aleph to have role mod in channel `test` (rule *2. the local user's roles trump all other roles*) and as role admin in all the other channels of the cabal (rule *3. the relevant role with the most capabilities trumps roles that have lower capabilities*).

-After applying step 4, user U considers A to have role normal user in the entire cabal including in channel `test`.
+After step 4, Ursula considers Aleph to have role normal user in the entire cabal with the exception of channel `test` where they retain their moderator role (rule *3.
+The relevant role with the most capabilities trumps roles that have lower capabilities* causes mod to be retained in `test` due to being a relevant role and having greater capabilities).

 ### 4.3 Displaying posts